What is SNAP?

 To report suspected fraud (misuse of SNAP benefits), call 1-800-616-1309.
 You may report fraud anonymously.

 My elderly/disabled parent/neighbor needs help with food.
-What can I do?
+What can be done?

 Do you have any resources that can help me with food, electricity, rental payments, etc.?